nasa-itc/generic_thruster/README.md

                 <retry-wait-seconds>1</retry-wait-seconds>
             </data-provider>
 ```

+42 is initially configured with 4 thrusters, attached to 4 nodes of body 0 in the spacecraft SC_* file.

 ## Releases
 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the tags on this repository.